Law enforcement in Japan: History

-Regular police organizations
+Regular Police Organization

-Prefectural police are established for each prefecture and have full responsibility for regular police duties for their area of responsibility.
-These prefectural police are primarily municipal police with their own authority, but their activities are coordinated by the National Police Agency and the National Public Safety Commission.
-As of 2017, the total strength of police reached approximately 296,700 personnel, including 262,500 police officers, 900 Imperial Guards, and 33,200 civilian staff.
-Nationwide, there are approximately 23,400 female police officers and 13,000 female civilian staff.
+Prefectural police exist in each of Japan's prefectures and have full responsibility for regular policing duties in their area of responsibility.
+These prefectural police are primarily municipal police with authority and control lying with local governments, but their activities are coordinated nationally by the National Police Agency and the National Public Safety Commission.
+There also exists several agencies which have special policing functions under the national government.